Engin-Boot/pong-stage-SoniaVadhnani/Stage0/GUI.md

 Given the game works efficiently and there is no error in the game that may interrupt any functionality.

-When user initialises the game by clicking on the game icon.
+When user initializes the game by clicking on the game icon.

 Then there will be a field that asking for user's name with already filled name as "HUMAN", a start button